Angus100/colStretch.js/README.md

 - Works with float and inline-block.
 - Works on latest versions of IE, Firefox, Chrome, Safari and Opera (not below IE 10).

-Just include the file and give every element you want to have the same height when on the same row the class: .colStretch
+Just include the file and give every element you want to have the same height when on the same row the class: colStretch